 This is the first time worldwide that industry agrees, on a voluntary basis, to self-regulatory standards to fight disinformation.
-The Code aims at achieving the objectives set out by the Commission's Communication presented in April 2018 by setting a wide range of commitments, from transparency in political advertising to the closure of fake accounts and demonetization of purveyors of disinformation.
+The Code of Practice aims at achieving the objectives set out by the Commission's Communication presented in April 2018 by setting a wide range of commitments, from transparency in political advertising to the closure of fake accounts and demonetization of purveyors of disinformation.

 The Code includes an annex identifying best practices that signatories will apply to implement the Code's commitments.
 The Commission has also published the opinion of the Sounding board of the Multi-stakeholder forum on the Code of Practice.